junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "I get this."
 Dean peeks at him quickly.

 "I know."
-Sam says, looking at him, the only word that is spelling out itself on Dean's face is 'pain', "Just want to be here for you, for Cass.
+Sam says, looking at him, the only word that is spelling out itself on Dean's face is 'pain', "Just want to be here for you, for Cas.
 Remind you this is the right thing, we're doing our best, in case you forget because of other things, the self-blame and all that.
 We are sometimes very easily to forget."

 Dean's lip twitches at the corner, and he gives Sam a weak nod as his response.

-Swallowing hard, he picks the second drill and starts working it into Cass's left temple.
+Swallowing hard, he picks the second drill and starts working it into Cas's left temple.
 He holds the pick close to the skin, and he can feel the slight resistance from the skin, this thin warm layer is the only thing between the cold iron and whatever lies inside and it is so powerless compared to the force that is hurting him.
 Powerless, just like how Dean feels now and every time he lost no control of the situation.

 The metal pierces through the thin layer of skin.
-Cass gives a higher pitch of painful scream, and a drop of tear appears at the corner of his closed eyes.
+Cas gives a higher pitch of painful scream, and a drop of tear appears at the corner of his closed eyes.
 Dean hates himself so much, he should be the one being tortured, beaten, cut, skinned, he should be thrown back to the deepest of Hell and get captive there for the rest of eternity.
-And even then, he can still not redeem what he has done to Cass.
+And even then, he can still not redeem what he has done to Cas.
 There is just absolutely nothing in the world that could let him fix the harm that is already done.
 The hurt is done, and more hurt is coming, and he has to continue.

 "I'm so, so sorry."
 He whispers, under his breath.
 This is the only thing he can think of to say.
 But he knows well enough that this doesn't mean anything, doesn't fix anything.